 Carinya Home for the Aged of Atherton is a not for profit, community based facility.
 An in-house Education Coordinator conducts mandatory and ongoing staff training.
 Employees maintain an active Social club and regularly fund and host staff well-being and appreciation days.

 Mundubbera MPHS provides a comprehensive range of acute, out-patient and community health care services.
 Staff are provided with training onsite, at tertiary facilities and via video conference.
 A staff wellbeing fund ensures that staff are provided with recognition for work well done and birthdays are celebrated with zest.
 Exercise bikes and a treadmill are available and a cooked, sit down Sunday breakfast is a valued staff tradition.

 De Paul Villa of Southport opened in 1991 and is a welcoming home for the elderly.
 They provide a supportive environment for staff, from flexibility in shifts to financial support for professional growth.
 Through the Enterprise Bargain Agreement, employees enjoy improved conditions and above award pay rates.
 The staff wellbeing programme encourages better health and helps develop a work/life balance.
 A robust staff training programme is overseen by the Quality and Education supervisor.

 University of Southern Queensland Teaching Excellence Award

-• Lighthouse Care in Loganholme is an organisation providing for the most vulnerable in their community with food, support and encouragement.
-With 25 dedicated staff and 50 volunteers, Lighthouse Care assists over 1,000 families each week.
+Lighthouse Care of Loganholme delivers 45,000, $25 food trolleys to struggling families across South East Queensland each year, with thousands being donated freely.
+The not-for-profit organisation has a dedicated team of over 100 staff and volunteers.
 The majority of Lighthouse’s work is self-funded through occasional fundraisers and a low cost grocery store.
-Lighthouse Care is dedicated to creating a place of hope and encouragement for families in need.
+Lighthouse Care is dedicated to creating a place of hope, support and encouragement for vulnerable families in need.